 Note that insurance rates can differ, depending on which reason describes you.

-Based on a cost study by Value Penguin, and complaint ratios (the ratio of an insurer’s market share of closed complaints compared to its market share of premiums), here are the top three insurance companies for high-risk drivers:
+Based on a cost study by Value Penguin, and complaint ratios (the ratio of an insurer’s market share of closed complaints compared to its market share of premiums), here are top 3 best auto insurance for high-risk drivers.

 Not only does GEICO offer lower premiums for most high-risk activities, but it also has a low complaint ratio of 0.56 (the median national score is 1).